 Figure 12.
-The change (difference; Δy , blue line) between the two successive measurements is significant between the first two points because their error bars (uncertainty intervals; measurement resolution: LOQ) do not overlap.
-However, the change between the next two points (Δy , blue line) is not significant because their error bars overlap (see red arrow).
+The change (difference; $\Delta y$ , red arrow) between the two successive measurements is significant between the first two points because their error bars (uncertainty intervals; measurement resolution: LOQ) do not overlap.
+However, the change between the next two points ( $\Delta y$ , red arrow) is not significant because their error bars overlap.
 This means that there is chance that the two measurements are equal, as shown by the light green dots.